Medical Equipment EHR Integration Solution

 The client has realized the benefits of identifying a single integration approach to support their worldwide operations.
 They have also gained a solution that is flexible and future-proof.
 Each of the core components of the automated interface assembly line is configurable, pluggable and extensible.
 This has provided a consistent approach that can be evolved to meet the changing needs of the international market.
 By loosely coupling the interoperability API (e.g., HL7 or IHE messaging protocol specifics) with its equipment, changes to evolving standards require only configuration changes in the middleware layer, leaving the core system logic unaltered.
 Existing system deployments can be updated to support newer versions of the standards through the deployment of updated file- based configurations.

 The PilotFish interface engine has proven itself to be intuitive, easy-to-use and easy-to-learn.
 Service personnel find implementations painless and are able to smoothly and quickly integrate equipment with hospital client systems.
 As an organization with a truly international distribution of its products, our client’s solutions must work out-of-the-box, with extremely limited customization, configuration and on-premise support requirements.
 The client has now developed a single interface that they have dubbed their “Gold Standard.”
 Most new hospital clients are now implemented without making any modifications to this interface.
 This flexible default option, coupled with a capability to remotely support all software configurations, allows our client to implement new customers in an average of under four hours.
 Working collaboratively with PilotFish, our client has delivered a winning solution that removes a previous bottleneck to rapid, global adoption of their best-of-breed product offering.

 Flexibility and extensibility are architected into PilotFish solutions to quickly add support for new standards or data formats.
-As international adoption of the new HL7 FHIR (Fast Health Interoperability Resource Framework) standard takes hold, the client can take advantage of PilotFish’s newly implemented support for FHIR.
+As international adoption of the new HL7 FHIR (Fast Health Interoperability Resource Framework) standard takes hold, the client can benefit from PilotFish’s newly implemented support for FHIR.